-This data shows the average annual rate from Progressive for a watercraft policy between 2019 and 2020.
+This data shows the average boat insurance rate from Progressive for a watercraft policy from 2019 to 2020.
 Keep checking back for updates to this page.
-When researching average prices, it’s very important to pay attention to the source of the data and the year.
-Rates are always changing and any data that’s several years old may not be relevant.
+When researching average boat insurance costs, it's essential to pay attention to the source of the data and the year.
+Rates are always changing and any data that's several years old may no longer be relevant.

 Data for Washington D.C. is not included.

-While this data provides insight as to the average cost of boat insurance in every state, it isn’t customized to your situation.
-With so many variables affecting boat insurance, you’ll want to get a boat insurance quote online or by calling us at 1-866-749-7436.
+While this data provides insight into the average cost of boat insurance, it isn't customized to your situation.
+With so many variables affecting boat insurance, you'll want to get a boat insurance quote online or by calling us at 1-866-749-7436.